DspreadOrg/qpos/docs/Supplementary-Explanation.md

 ![6-1](./_images/6-1.png)

 ### 2. Off the Shelves
-Click the “Off the shelf” button to remove the file from the app store.
-After being removed from the shelves, the file information can be edited as mentioned above, or the file can be hit the shelf again.
+Click the “Unpbulished” button to remove the file from the app store.
+After being removed from the shelves, the file information can be edited as mentioned above, or the file can be publish again.

 ![6-2](./_images/6-2.png)

 ### 3. Download
-Click the button “History” and download the file, see as below.
+Click the button “Version History” and download the file, see as below.

 ![6-3-1](./_images/6-3-1.png)
 ![6-3-2](./_images/6-3-2.png)

 ### 4. Edit
-Click the “Edit” option to change Visual Range and Visual Object.
+Click the “Edit” option to change Remark.

 ![6-4](./_images/6-4.png)